luzhang92/PowerSync-AD/README.md

     `

     The results are stored in the file impact_csv.
 The results include the BFV ration, finish_async ratio of different schemes.

+## Running with Docker

+You can use the command

+`
+$ docker run -ti luke92/powersync:AD /bin/bash
+`

+`
+$ cd /home/PowerSync-AD/
+`

+Then you can run the code as above.